AlxHnr/build.vim/README.md

 directly to the build systems init command.
 The caller must take care of quoting and escaping those arguments.
 If the current build system has no init command, it will stop with a message.

-## Configuration

-### g:build#autochdir

-If this variable is set to 1 and this plugin finds a build file, it will change the working directory of the current buffer to the build files directory.

-## License

-Released under the zlib license.